-The Dietetic Technician program is approved by the American Dietetic Association, and graduates of the program are eligible to join the association.
+The Dietetic Technician Program is approved by the American Dietetic Association, and graduates of the program are eligible to join the association.

-- \\Admission requirements include: - Fullfillment of the General Admission Requirements of Harper College - High school graduation or equivalent (GED) - Completion of at least one year of high school course work in science and math with grades of "C" or better, or one semester of college course work in science and math with grades of "C" or better. - A satisfactory personal interview with the coordinator or the Dietetic Technician Program
+- Fulfillment of the General Admission Requirements of Harper College. - · High school graduation or equivalent (GED). - Completion of at least one year of high school course work in science and math with grades of "C" or better, or one semester of college course work in science and math with grades of "C" or better. - A satisfactory personal interview with the coordinator of the Dietetic Technician Program.

-First Year
+rirst tear

 First Semester

 BIO 135 Introduction to Human

 Anatomy and Physiology or

 BIO 160 Human Anatomy 4

 DIT 100 Introduction to the Dietetic

 Technician Program 3

-DIT 101 Basic Nutrition
+DIT 101 Basic Nutrition 3

-English elective 3

-FSM 114 Food Standards and
+English elective FSM 114 Food Standards and

-Sanitation 3
+Sanitation

 16

 Second Semester 10

 BIO 136 Introduction to

 Human Disease (3) or

+2 1

 BIO 161 Human Physiology (4) 3-4

-DIT 102 Advanced Nutrition 3
+DIT 102 Advanced Nutrition s

-DIT 110 Principles of Food
+DIT 110 Principles of Food 0

 Preparation 3

-DIT 150 Dietetic Clinical
+DIT 150 Dietetic Clinical •

 Laboratory I 3

-PSY 101 Introduction to
+PSY 101 Introduction to •

 Psychology 3

-, 15-16
+15-16

-10-10

-Second Year First Semester DIT 200 Dietetic Clinical Laboratory II DIT 201 Nutritional Services in Institutions EDU 211 Educational Psychology FSM 212 Food Service Supervision SOC 101 Introduction to Sociology - 4 3 3 4 3 7 Second Semester DIT 202 Nutrition Care Seminar DIT 203 Dietetic Seminar DIT 250 Dietetic Clinical Laboratory III English elective1 Humanities elective2 SPE 101 Fundamentals of Speech Communication 2 1 4 3 3 6
+Second Year\ First Semester DIT 200 Dietetic Clinical Laboratory II \\\\\ DIT 201 Nutritional Services in EDU 211 Educational Psychology \\\\\ FSM 212 Food Service Supervision \ SOC 101 Introduction to Sociology \\\\\ 17 Second Semester DIT 202 Nutrition Care Seminar \\\\ DIT 203 Dietetic Seminar DIT 250 Dietetic Clinical Laboratory III English elective1 Humanities elective2 3 SPE 101 Fundamentals of Speech Communication \\\\\ 16